-A few key things we’re doing to help minimise the potential risk in our hospitals and help you feel safe include:
+To help minimise the potential risk in our hospitals and help you feel safe, our safety measures include:

 When you come into a Spire hospital we want you to feel as relaxed as possible – every step of the way.
 To support this, we are introducing a process called ‘patient pathways’; this means you’ll be allocated a clear journey to guide you through your hospital visit based on what you’ve done ahead of the appointment, and depending on your reason to visit.
 We’ve developed three patient pathways – Red, Amber and Green: